 Getting Ahead of the Safety Curve: Keys to Building a Successful Active Threat Plan

 As the national conversation regarding violence in the workplace suggests a heightened awareness stemming from increased media coverage, recent studies suggest there may be statistical evidence supporting this perceived frequency.
 According to the U.S. Bureau of Labor Statistics, about 5 percent of all businesses experience an instance of workplace violence each year.
 For larger organizations with more than 1,000 employees, this rate is increased tenfold to 50 percent.
-A 2014 report from the FBI found active shooter incidents in the United States now occur on an average of once a month.
-Of these incidents, almost half (45.6 percent) occurred at a business, while nearly a quarter (24.4 percent) occurred at Pre-K to 12 schools and institutions of higher learning.
+A 2014 report from the FBI found active shooter incidents in the U.S. now occur on an average of once a month.
+Of these incidents, almost (45.6 percent) occurred at a business, while nearly a quarter (24.4 percent) occurred at pre-K to 12 schools and institutions of higher learning.